 The maximum amount of time we cache content depends on a number of factors including the TTL (Time To Live) and Grace Period, how often an object gets accessed, and how busy other customers are.
 Setting TTL and Grace Period to a week, possibly even two weeks should be absolutely fine.
-For more information about controlling how long Fastly caches your resources, start with our Cache Control Tutorial (/guides/tutorials/cache-control-tutorial).
+For more information about controlling how long Fastly caches your resources, start with our Cache Control Tutorial (/guides/tutorials/cachecontrol-tutorial).
+In general, we will honor any cache-control headers (/guides/basic-concepts/how-fastlys-cdn-service-works) you send to us from your origin.